5 Things Nobody Tells You about Shower & Tub Wall Panels

 Click here to request free samples of our Laminated Waterproof Shower Wall Panels.

 • Slick high gloss wall panels – Offering the look of back painted glass (without the cost) these panels are popular for those wanting a sleek contemporary Euro style bathroom.
 The come in 7 colors and they add as much drama to your bathroom as your 15-year-old daughter does to your household!

 Myth #2 – The only panels worth using is a “one piece” system

-While it is true you can buy (and home builders often use) inexpensive one piece shower and tub surrounds in-home companies who sell “one piece” acrylic shower and tub panels systems are frequently deluding the general public.
-The “one piece” is not one piece at all – it includes trim pieces around shower and tub surrounds.
-The other problem with these “one piece” systems is if your shower/tub is not dimensionally square (which most are not) the caulk joints around the one piece section will be inconsistent and start growing around the edges.
+While it is true you can buy (and home builders often use) cheap fiberglass one piece shower and tub surrounds, in-home remodeling companies who sell “one piece” acrylic shower and tub panels systems are frequently deluding the general public.
+Their “one piece”system is not one piece at all.
+It includes trim pieces around shower and tub surrounds.
+The other problem with these so-called “one piece” systems is if your shower/tub is not square (which most aren’t) the caulk joints around the one piece section will be inconsistent and start growing around the edges.

 Myth #3 – Thickness matters